 Don’t allow your mind to play games with you and have you assume your sellers don’t want to adjust the price or won’t.
 I can tell you from experience time and again, they’re simply waiting for you as their professional to advise them of when and what to adjust the price to.

 I work with a lot of expired listings and I can’t tell you how many times the sellers are more than willing to adjust the price when we go on the listing appointment and tell us they thought they needed to adjust the price but their agent never mentioned it or what’s worse, they never heard from their agent after listing the home with them.

-The key to price adjustments is educating your seller on market conditions [...]
+The key to price adjustments is educating your seller on market conditions and revealing to them [...]

 I’ve worked with thousands of real estate agents at all levels over the past 30 years.